 It is generally a good idea to take advice on various financial options and their merits from an impartial adviser who can help explain what can often be a complex matter – this may be a reputable independent financial adviser (personal recommendation is useful) or trained staff at your local social services office or citizens’ advice bureau.

 In many countries legislation is in place to support carers, so find out what financial benefits you are legally entitled to.
-This may involve a formal assessment (see Finding support [LINK to 2nd section of Doc]).
+This may involve a formal assessment (see Finding support).
 Pursuing benefits may be time-consuming and frustrating, or even intrusive at times, but in the long run any benefits you receive can really help you to manage on a day-to-day basis.

 Your doctor’s surgery or trained staff at your local social services office or citizens’ advice bureau should be able to provide information and further contacts to help with financial and benefit queries.
-The Parkinson's organisation in your country may be able to provide information based on members' experiences - see Member [LINK] and International [LINK] Parkinson's organisations.
+The Parkinson's organisation in your country may be able to provide information based on members' experiences - see Our members and Other Parkinson's organisations.